pscedu/psc-wpdocs/hpnssh/readme.md

 > `scp -oNoneEnabled=yes -oNoneCipherSwitch=yes hugefile me@remote:~`

 will, after authentication disable encryption while transferring `hugefile` from the local host to the remote host.
 The remote host must have `NoneEnabled=yes` set the in the sshd\_config file.

 > `scp -oNoneEnabled=yes -oNoneMacEnabled=yes -oNoneCipherSwitch=yes hugefile me@remote:~`

-Will, after authentication disable both encryption *and* the MAC while transferring `hugefile` from the local host to the remote host.
+will, after authentication disable both encryption *and* the MAC while transferring `hugefile` from the local host to the remote host.
 All 3 options must be set to yes on the client to disabled the MAC.
 The remote host must have both `NoneEnabled=yes` and `NoneMacEnabled=yes` set the in the sshd\_config file.

 ## HPN specific options